dapper91/pjrpc/docs/source/pjrpc/client.rst

 Id generators
 --------------

-The library request id generator also can be customized.
-There are four generators implemented in the library see :py:mod:`pjrpc.common.generators`.
+The library request id generator can also be customized.
+There are four generator types implemented in the library see :py:mod:`pjrpc.common.generators`.
 You can implement your own one and pass it to a client by `id_gen` parameter.